10x10sw/SuperJX/superjxsyxtool/README.md

 ## What You Need
 You need system exclusive from your MKS-70 or JX-10, either bulk dump or an individual patch dump.
 You can generate this yourself by recording the bulk dump, or use one of the many files found elsewhere online.
 To build this program, you need a C++ compiler.
-I am building on macOS with libc++.
+Projects are supplied for Xcode and Visual Studio.

 ## Help
 Here is the output of `superjxsyxtool -h` :